 Monoprix

 La Confiserie: Better brands than at the local Auchan or Leclerc, irresistibly displayed.

 New logo, new image, new look, new partnerships with en vogue designers: You surprise your customers every day (“la surprise au quotidien.”)
-Forget the French malaise: Food shopping after work can be convenient and fun, even at 10:00pm!
-Yes, the local store can offer an aesthetically pleasing, welcoming environment where one can leave not only with the basics, but also a few finds (made in coton bio, organic cotton, bien sûr.)
+Forget the French malaise: Food shopping after work can be convenient and fun even at 10:00pm!
+Yes, the local store can offer an aesthetically pleasing, welcoming environment where one can leave not only with the basics but also a few finds (made in coton bio, organic cotton, bien sûr.)

+Monoprix